golemfactory/golem-js-eth-warsaw-workshop/slides/deck.md

 devtmpfs        3.9G     0  3.9G   0% /dev
 tmpfs           3.9G     0  3.9G   0% /tmp
 tmpfs           3.9G     0  3.9G   0% /dev/shm
-mnt0             99G   34G   61G  37% /golem/work
+mnt0             99G   34G   61G  37% /storage
-mnt1             99G   34G   61G  37% /golem/output
-mnt2             99G   34G   61G  37% /golem/input
 ```

 ---

-## Exercise: Upload, execute and download

-Objectives:

-- Use `oneOf` to rent resources
-- Upload a Node.js script to `/storage` using `ExeUnit.uploadFile`
-- Execute the script to learn about the available resources, save the information in a file
-- Download the `resources.json` file back to the Requestor using `ExeUnit.downloadFile`
-- ~~🐛Place upload and download logic in `setup` and `teardown` callbacks.~~

----

-## Lesson 3 checklist

-- [ ] You know how to upload and download a file to the provider
-- [🐛] ~~You know how to utilize `setup/teardown`~~

----

-# Lesson 4: Networking

----

-## Networking aspects
+## Networking

-In regard to networking, there are 3 distinct aspcts:
+In regard to networking, there are 3 distinct aspects:

 - **VPN** for communication between the Golem Provider Nodes that you rent
 - **Inbound** in case you want to make your Golem based solution available publicly